top of page

 Concluding thoughts

 I was so pleased I got to live out my dream of a wedding filled with wild flowers.
 It was a lot of work and took a lot of planning but boy was it worth it!
 I felt so good knowing that I was not only prioritising things that gave me joy, but also saving money and reduicing my environmental impact.
-If you'd like to do this yourself, and have any questions, please do get in touch!
+If you'd like to do this yourself, and have any questions, please do get in touch by leaving a comment below or via my contact me page!

 bottom of page